 All they know is that it is a Mogami snake.
 I thought that meant it was an off-the-shelf Mogami constructed snake.
 It is not; it was certainly built by an amateur.
 I don’t know who, whether it was a volunteer, or a member, or someone working cheap or a lazy professional, but let me get into what I found.

-Under equal conditions, a sleeved snake will last years longer than an un-sleeved snake.
+Under similar conditions, a sleeved snake will last years longer than an un-sleeved snake.
 Here are some photos showing the un-sleeved snake and the improved sleeved snake.

 We secure that transition with tape so that it cannot be pulled apart, or a channel cannot be pulled out and mess up the spiral structure of the snake, then we use shrink tubing over for longevity.